govex/govex.github.io/index.md

 ## Labs

-This site is intended to be under constant revision - a place for experimenting, testing, and sharing.
+This site is our testing ground for collaboration, resource-sharing, and product development.
+As such, things can change quickly, be moved, or taken down.